platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     }
     ```

-2. **Configure theme and plugin destination**
+2. **(Optional) Configure theme and plugin destination**

-    Typically, Composer places installed dependencies in a subdirectory called `vendor` in your repository.
-But as shown already with WordPress core, this can be configured to install elsewhere if desired (since core installed to `wordpress` instead).
-To get themes and plugins to install into `wp-content`, add the following block to your `composer.json` file:
+    By default, Composer places installed dependencies in a subdirectory called `vendor` in your repository.
+But you can configure a different destination for your themes and plugins.
+For instance, to install them into `wp-content`, add the following block to your `composer.json` file:

     ```json
     "extra": {